pbartkowiak-dev/discord-dice-ui/README.md

 2. Select _Server Settings_ from the context menu.
 ![how-to-2](./public/how-to-1.png)

-3. Select _Webhooks_ in the right side menu and then press the button _Create Webhook_.
+3. Select _Webhooks_ in the left side menu and then press the button _Create Webhook_.
 ![how-to-3](./public/how-to-2.png)

 4. Name your Webhook and provide an icon (optionally). **Copy a link** to share the link with other users and press **Save** button to close the modal.